 Enmeshment is essentially a good thing.
 It creates a sense of belonging within a group, as long as boundaries exist between the members.

-However, when those boundaries began to get crossed or blurred, family members found it difficult to establish independence and self-identity, which was important in maintaining the family’s balance.
+However, when those boundaries begin to get crossed or blurred, family members find it difficult to establish independence and self-identity, which is important in maintaining the family’s balance.